Introduction

 -

-- Common Side Effects: Some individuals may experience mild gastrointestinal issues such as bloating, gas, or diarrhea when consuming fenugreek in large amounts.
+- Common Side Effects: Some individuals may experience mild gastrointestinal issues such

 - Mitigation: Start with a small dose and gradually increase to assess tolerance.